 The unfortunately designated M666 lets you test your offset to quickly calibrate your machine.
 Using the command

-M666 X0.72 would offset the second X stepper 0.72mm away from the second endstop, Y can also be used.
+M666 X0.72 would offset the X1 stepper 0.72mm away from it’s endstop, Y! can also be used.
 To verify your current settings during calibration just an M666 will show the current offsets.
 Once the correct offset are found you should input them into your firmware.

-This is to simplify the actual placement of the endstops themselves, you only need to get them such that the second endstop is at or slightly behind where it needs to be within a few Millimeters is best.
+This is to simplify the actual placement of the endstops themselves, you only need to get them such that the X1 or Y1 endstop is at or slightly behind where it needs to be within a few Millimeters is best.

 First, most jobs will not benefit from using endstops.
 Getting the machine close and just running a quick one off carving or sign has no need to go through all the extra steps.
 People new to the CNC world should not use this, this is a advanced technique.
 My support for this will be limited.